-Natural capital is the stock of “environmental assets” - the elements of the natural world such as land, forests, water, soil, air, minerals and oceans that provide benefits to people.
+Natural capital is a collection of the world's “environmental assets” that provide benefits to people, such as land, forests, water, soil, air, minerals and oceans.
 Natural capital identifies and places a value upon these assets.

 Greater Manchester's Local Nature Partnership – Natural Capital Group – has launched a new website to help people get closer to nature and make the most of Greater Manchester’s natural green spaces.
 The site includes info on local walks, volunteering opportunities and local nature events.